IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 1. Implement essential task management features such as adding a task, marking a task as complete, and removing a task.
 2. Add categorical based task views.
 3. Add calendar based task views.
-4. Implement a simple, but clean UI, so users can uitilize the full capabilities of TalkTask easily.
+4. Implement a simple, but clean UI, so users can utilize the full capabilities of TalkTask easily.
 5. Use Google's Gemini AI API to provide personalized suggested tasks for users.

 #### **Stretch Goals**